 The blues has influenced everything that has come after it.
 How and why?

 The blues is one of America's great inventions.
-In this series we explore the roots of the blues and how its spirit, structure, harmonies, and melodies have influenced the music that grew out of it.
+In this free coursse we explore the roots of the blues and how its spirit, structure, harmonies, and melodies have influenced the music that grew out of it.
 By the end you'll have an understanding of how you can use the blues musical forms in your own improvisations and compositions.

 Join Princeton musical director Vince di Mura, Pulitzer Prize-winning poet Yusef Komunyakaa, and a host of other musicians in this conversational series about the blues and its musical legacy.

 The blues has a story to tell, so what are you waiting for?
 Join the conversation today.

 Vince is a veteran jazz pianist, composer, arranger and musical director; appearing on concert stages and theatres throughout North America, Canada, and Latin America.
 He currently serves as the Resident Composer and Musical Director for the Lewis Center of the Arts at Princeton University.